zmsp/thelovebytesus/_posts/2022-12-26-current-stats.md

 # Summary
-* Total successful relationship created after talking (friends or otherwise): 6

 * Total failures: Not that many
 * Total people I haven't asked: Many
-* Total successful relationships compared to the number of presidents named Bush: Less

-Lesson: better to talk then dont.

-# In Person asking out:
-Success: 0
-Rejection: 5

-# Using  Dating App:

-## After match
-Success: 4
-Rejection: 20

-# Blind Ask walk and ask:
-Success: 0
-Rejection: 0

-I'm going to keep track of how many buddies I make next year with a system I'll put in place.
+I'm going to keep track of how many people I meet on 2023 who would are willingly want to share my interactions.